atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/identifying-key-roles.md

 This stakeholder group is the most passive in the creation of the dashboard, but the most active once the dashboard is finalized.

-Audience Responsibilities:
+Audience responsibilities:

 * Provide feedback on whether or not the dashboard is useful

-There are no direct responsibilities for this role during the design and build phase, however, all design decisions should take into account how the consumer will interact with the dashboard.
-Pretty much every decision that is made in this project should be made with the Consumer in mind.
+There are no direct responsibilities for this role during the design and build phase.
+However, all design decisions should take into account how the audience will interact with the dashboard.
+Pretty much every decision that is made in this project should be made with the audience in mind.
 Their product or business knowledge, business role, and any cultural or other sensitivities NEED to be considered when completing almost every step of the dashboard project.

-Questions to keep in mind about Consumers:
+Questions to keep in mind about audience:

 * What devices will they use to view this dashboard?
 * How much context is needed for each metric?